collective/collective.dewplayer/README.txt

 Introduction
 ============

-This collective module register a zope directory resource containing the wonderful mp3 flash player Dewplayer, developed by alsacreation (http://www.alsacreations.fr/dewplayer-en).
+This module registers a zope directory resource containing the wonderful mp3 flash player Dewplayer, developed by alsacreation (http://www.alsacreations.fr/dewplayer-en), and add a dewplayer view for File content type.

-Dewplayer version - downloaded 2009-12-08
+Dewplayer version - downloaded 2010-10-25
+Tested with: : Plone 3, Plone 4.0

 .. contents::